 The spiders of this genus are solidly built and occur on sunny bushes in the warmer parts of Europe.
 The sexes can be completely different in colour and pattern.

-These are small, shiny spiders (2-3 mm.) with a typical median groove on the.
-Males have a glossy on their .
+These are small, shiny spiders (2-3 mm.) with a typical median groove on the carapace.
+Males have a glossy scutum on their abdomen.
 They live under stones and rubble on the ground.

 These are small to medium, sometimes very colourful, spiders.
-It is a primitive genus, which is reflected in the use of webs, the large posterior eyes and the presence of the excretory organs on theof the males.
+It is a primitive genus, which is reflected in the use of webs, the large posterior eyes and the presence of the excretory organs on the femora of the males.
 Other, less primitive Salticidae, have lost these organs in evolution.
 Cyrba occurs in a rocky, stony area and mainly hunts other spiders, but sometimes catches insects as well.